What is dental hygiene?

 Smiles at Home is limited to providing care for people in residential care facilities.
 If you require a mobile dental hygienist to come to your private residence, please contact the Canadian Dental Hygiene Association (CDHA) at www.cdha.ca.
 The CDHA will have a list of local dental hygienists available for your needs.

 How do I pay for care?
-Do you accept Interac E-Transfers or credit cards?
+Do you accept Interac e-Transfers or credit cards?

 Once you receive our invoice by mail, please send us a cheque made payable to “Smiles at Home”.
-We are also able to accept Interac E-Transfers sent to reception@smilesathome.com
+We are also able to accept Interac e-Transfers sent to reception@smilesathome.com

 We are unable to process credit cards at this time.